dhanpalrajpurohit/weather-flask-api/README.md

 Clone the weather API with help of **Python-Flask**.

 ## Motivation
-A short motivation behind this project is that to learn new concepts.
+A short motivation behind this project is that to learn new concepts.if learn something from this project then give a **star**.

 ## Build status
 Build status of continus integration.